Before 1904, when the original bank we know today as Bank of America was formed, the power of personal loans was completely untapped in our society.

 With this in mind, we did a bit of research to give you both a bird's eye view and an in-depth look into how Bank of America became a trailblazer for the entire banking industry, and how the company grew into what it is today.

 Bank of America's predecessor was created by someone with a non-traditional background

-My favorite stories from Bank of America's history are about the founding of the company in 1904 by Amodeo Peter (A.P.)
+Bank of America was founded in 1904 by Amodeo Peter (A.P.)
 Giannini in San Francisco.